capullo-tech/RadioCapullo/README.md

 # RadioCapullo

 ## Overview
-This is a free and open source Android application with music broadcast and listen dual modes.
+This is a free and open source Android 6+ application with music broadcast and listen dual modes, resembles a digital **WiFi Radio**.

 **RadioCapullo** creates an atmospheric music environment running in multiple android devices in a star topology.
 All listeners play the music at exactly the same time, increasing the overall volume and the depth of field.